Boiler cover, also known as boiler care, is an insurance policy that can pay for the cost of repairing and servicing your heating system and boiler.

 Boiler and controls: this covers the cost of repairs if your boiler breaks down, including the thermostat and programmer.
 Some will replace your boiler if it cannot be repaired, provided it is under seven years old.

 Central heating: this covers the cost of repairs to your gas central heating system including radiators and the hot water cylinder.

 Annual boiler service: this covers the cost of an annual visit from a registered Gas Safe engineer who will check that your boiler and central heating are in good working order.

 The most basic policies only cover your boiler and controls, but many boiler cover companies offer policies that cover all three benefits.

 It’s important to check the cover levels each insurer offers, as there may be restrictions.
 For example, some policies have a limit on repair costs, often up to £1,500, or they limit the number of call-outs to, say, two per year.
 Others offer unlimited cover and call-outs, but you’ll usually pay more for this type of cover.

 Most policies give you access to an emergency helpline you can call at any time if your boiler breaks down.

-There are certain things that most boiler insurance policies will not cover, including:
+As with most insurance policies, there are certain things that most boiler insurance policies will not cover, including:

-General maintenance, for example descaling central heating pipes or removing sludge
+General maintenance – for example, descaling central heating pipes or removing sludge

-Non gas appliances or dual-purpose boilers like AGAs or Rayburns
+Non-gas appliances or dual-purpose boilers like AGAs or Rayburns

 Faulty showers or taps